nobuyuki83/Physics-based_Animation_2021S/README.md

 - Late submission of an assignment is subject to grade deduction

-- Score each assignemnt will not be open soon (instructer needs to adjust the score later)
+- Score each assignemnt will not be open soon (instructer needs to adjust weight of the the score later)